jamwaffles/jamwaffles.github.io/_posts/2018-12-13-optimising-new.md

 categories: rust
 ---

-A quick note to self: Rust (and LLVM) are _really_ good at optimising things.
+Rust (and LLVM) are _really_ good at optimising things.

-I have a struct, `TrajectoryStep`, that I pass to some methods in my program as arguments because positional arguments and magic booleans are bad.
+I have a struct, `TrajectoryStep`, that I pass to some methods in my program.
+I don't want to use positional arguments as it's impossible to tell what `some_func(f32, f32, f32)` might actually require.
 It looks like this:

 ```rust
 pub struct TrajectoryStep {